The Zeppo

 "The Zeppo" is episode thirteen of season three of Buffy the Vampire Slayer.
-It was written by Dan Vebber, directed by James Whitmore, Jr., and first broadcast on January 26, 1999.
-Feeling left out by the gang, Xander ends up accompanying a student named Jack O'Toole.
+It was written by Dan Vebber, directed by James Whitmore, Jr., and first broadcast on The WB on January 26, 1999.
+Feeling left out by the gang, Xander ends up accompanying a student named Jack O'Toole, who raises some friends from the dead and decides to blow up the high school.
 Meanwhile, the rest of the gang are trying to stop an apocalypse.

 Plot

-Xander helps out the gang with another demon vanquishing, but Buffy worries about his safety and asks him to stay out of the fighting, upsetting him.
+Xander helps out the gang with another demon vanquishing, but Buffy worries about his safety and asks him to stay "fray-adjacent," upsetting him.

 When a student throws him a football, Xander drops it onto Jack O'Toole's lunch, resulting in Jack threatening to beat him up.
-Cordelia, having witnessed the event, tells Xander he is useless and extraneous, since all of his friends are slayers, werewolves, witches, and watchers, while he is nothing.
+Cordelia, having witnessed the event, tells Xander, since all of his friends are slayers, werewolves, witches, and watchers, while he is nothing, he is useless and expendable like Zeppo Marx (least popular member of the Marx Brothers, who quit performing with the group).
 Meanwhile, Giles informs Buffy that the end of the world is near.
 The Sisterhood of Jhe, a group of fierce demons, is planning to reopen the Hellmouth.

-Xander gets himself a car in the hope it will make him useful and cool, but accidentally rear-ends Jack, who is sitting in a parked car.
+Xander gets himself a car in the hope it will make him useful and cool, but finds the only girl who is interested has nothing in common with him and only likes the car.
+He accidentally rear-ends Jack, who is sitting in a parked car.
 Jack threatens Xander with a knife, but when a cop shows up, Xander covers for Jack and gains his respect.
 They go to get the rest of Jack's friends who, being dead, need to be raised from their graves.

 Buffy, Willow and Giles are researching in the library.
-Giles leaves to contact some spirits and hopefully get their help with stopping the sisterhood.
+Giles leaves to contact some "spirit guides" and hopefully get their help with stopping the sisterhood.

-Xander takes Jack and his group of friends to get supplies.
+Xander takes Jack and his group of friends to steal supplies to build a bomb.
 He spots Willow leaving the magic shop and tries to talk to her; she tells him that she loves him before hurrying off to help Buffy.
-When Jack and friends try to initiate Xander into their group, he flees.
+Jack and his friends try to initiate Xander into their group – by killing him, because it turns out Jack is dead as well.
+Xander flees.
 He rescues Faith from a member of the sisterhood by hitting it with his car, then they go to Faith's motel room where she seduces him.
 Afterwards, she kicks him out, clothes in hand.